-Why Blogging Is Important For Your Business
+Why Blogging Is Important For Your Ecommerce Business

 A good business blog can be the difference between getting lost in search engines and skyrocketing to the top of results pages.
-But how can you do this, and is blogging actually important for your business?
+But how can you do this, and is blogging actually important for your ecommerce business?

-The importance of blogging can’t really be understated.
+The importance of blogging for your ecommerce business can’t really be understated.
 Blogging is as relevant now as it was over two decades ago, when the first blog hit the Internet.
 Because of this single moment, blogging became part of the Web 2.0 evolution that facilitated user-generated content creation.
 It also promoted online interactions in a way that was never done before, with the comment sections of each blog post becoming a hub for online users.

-Why is Blogging Good for Business?
+Why is Blogging Good for Your Ecommerce Business?

-Blogging for business can help you in a few major ways.
+Blogging for your ecommerce business can help in a few major ways.
 Firstly, it can generate traffic and leads for your website – especially if you use the right search engine optimization (SEO) strategies.
 SEO is the lifeblood for successful blog posts; it helps you ensure that your blogs get in front of the right people, as well as improving your site’s ranking on search engines like Google.

 The importance of blogging is also seen in how it guides the customer journey.
 Blogs can be used to attract leads in the ‘awareness’ stage of the customer journey, which is when they’re actively looking for a solution to a challenge they face, be that a new part for a broken computer or a healthy eating food service.

 This is very important if you want to convert your leads into paying customers and loyal followers.
 Offering informative and entertaining blog updates that can’t be found easily elsewhere will ultimately help you build a fan base of loyal customers.
-Ultimately, this means long-term and sustainable profitability for your business.
+Ultimately, this means long-term and sustainable profitability for your ecomm business.

-7 Benefits of Blogging for Business
+7 Benefits of Blogging for Your Ecommerce Business

-1. Creates a buzz for your business
+1. Creates a buzz for your brand

-Blogging creates a buzz for your business that can help you stand out from the noise.
+Blogging creates a buzz for your ecommerce business that can help you stand out from the noise.
 Based on one recent estimate, more than 600 million active blog sites exist today.
 While many of these are personal blogs, a significant portion are business blogs.

-Despite this daunting figure, blogging can differentiate your business from competitors, especially if blogging isn’t common in your industry.
+Despite this daunting figure, blogging can differentiate your online business from your competitors, especially if blogging isn’t common in your industry.
 But even if your industry is inundated with blogs, you can still create a buzz for your business by getting creative and finding a new and interesting angle.

 The key thing to remember when blogging for business is that the content should be relevant, informative, entertaining, and purpose-driven.
 The length of your blog posts should also be considered.
 In general, blogs that are close to 2,000 words have the strongest results in terms of leads and conversions.